+Russia’s full-scale invasion of Ukraine has passed the one-year mark, and the crisis shows no signs of letting up.
 The war in Ukraine has forced millions of people to flee their homes — sometimes with little more than the clothes on their backs.
 Others remain trapped in besieged areas without access to food, water, or essential services.
-As the crisis unfolds, this page will share updates on how the United Nations is helping in Ukraine.
+This page will continue to share updates on how the United Nations is helping in Ukraine.

-Right now, the UN is stepping up to deliver lifesaving aid to those in need by providing emergency food, water, shelter, and medical care to the most vulnerable, including women, children, and the elderly.
+The UN has been stepping up to deliver lifesaving aid to those in need by providing emergency food, water, shelter, and medical care to the most vulnerable, including women, children, and the elderly.

 people affected by this crisis

 in funding required

 The UN is delivering emergency aid and assistance to people across Ukraine and neighboring areas — particularly women, children, elderly people, and those with disabilities.
 The UN has more than 1,400 UN personnel on the ground across all 24 oblasts in Ukraine.

 See what UN agencies are doing to help the people of Ukraine as the conflict continues — and donate to the Ukraine Humanitarian Fund to show your support.

 Fighting in Ukraine has destroyed hospitals and disrupted access to healthcare, putting girls and women at grave risk.
 UNFPA is deploying trained personnel, mobile clinics, hygiene supplies, and emergency reproductive health kits to protect the lives of mothers and their babies.
 The agency is also providing specialized spaces and services for survivors of gender-based violence.
 Learn more.